shashihawanna/aertrip_employee/README.md

 5. Run api endpoints in api client and run server:- <br />
     php artisan serve

-6. First register and login the user the auth token get genarated  <br />
+6. First register and login the user then auth token will get generate  <br />
     end points for registration and login <br />
     1. api/register <br />
        Parameters:-  <br />